 Do you have plain dry quick cooking oats in your pantry?
 Then, you are in business.
 You can also make these with old fashion oats and there are no changes required to the baking time.
 If you have celiac or gluten issues, make sure you purchase gluten-free oats.

 Now this is where you can have some real fun!
-We added no added sugar dried cranberries that gave this breakfast treat a little sour to go with the sweet.
+We added no added sugar dried cranberries that gave this breakfast treat a little sour to go with the sweet just like in our no bake cranberry bliss balls.
 Then we added some roasted pepitas seeds, chia seeds and a little handful of vegan chocolate chips.
 Here are some additions we have added in the past and are so delicious.

 Dried chopped apricots